biod/sambamba/INSTALL.md

     guix environment -C guix --ad-hoc gcc-toolchain gdb bash ld-wrapper ldc which python git binutils-gold vim make clean
-    make -j 4
+    make -f Makefile.guix -j 4
-    make check
+    make -f Makefile.guix check

 this way all dependencies are isolated.

-## Build Sambamba with Debian

-Make sure the environment is minimal with something like

-    env -i /bin/bash --login --noprofile --norc
+To create a static release use

+    make static

+## Development

+We use GNU Guix containers for development.
+Install Guix and run a build container with

+    . .guix-build
+    make -f Makefile.guix
+    make -f Makefile.guix check

+Note that this also works in the emacs shell.